-- 6.188 The Draft Gypsy and Travellers Study (2007) indicates that Rhondda Cynon Taf has a small number of Gypsy and Traveller families.
-The findings of the study indicate that much of the need for additional accommodation is located in the Southern Strategy Area.
-In order to meet the identified need the site at Beddau Caravan Park will be redeveloped to provide 8 pitches.
-The Council will seek to secure appropriate funding for the proposal from the Welsh Government.
-Subject to funding development of the site will commence during 2010. - 6.189 The redevelopment of unused parts of the Beddau Caravan Park site for Gypsy and Traveller accommodation represents an excellent opportunity for the Council to meet an important need in the Southern Strategy Area.
+- 6.190.
+The Draft Gypsy and Travellers Study (2007) indicates that Rhondda Cynon Taf has a small number of Gypsy and Traveller families.
+The findings of the study indicate that much of the need for additional accommodation is located in the Southern Strategy Area. - 6.191.
+The redevelopment of unused parts of the Beddau Caravan Park site for Gypsy and Traveller accommodation represents an excellent opportunity for the Council to meet an important need in the Southern Strategy Area.
 In order to safeguard the character and appearance of the area development proposals will need to demonstrate that they do not adversely affect the amenity of existing residential areas, the safe operation of the highway network, the provision of vehicle parking and visual amenities.